jessamynsmith/csv-counter/README.md

 csv-counter
 ===========

 Unicode CSV reader example.
-Reads in data and keeps counters.
+For every field in the CSV, count the occurrences of each unique value and display the 5 most common.

 Development
 -----------